Steelcase Gesture Review (2026)

 • Foam seat runs warm.
 The foam cushion retains more body heat than the Aeron's mesh.
 In warmer environments or for users who run hot, this is a meaningful daily comfort difference.

 • No manual lumbar adjustment.
-The dynamic LiveBack system works well for most users, but users who know their lumbar support preferences precisely may prefer the Leap Plus's manual adjuster.
+The dynamic LiveBack system works well, but users who want a user-set fixed lumbar position may prefer the Leap Plus's manual adjuster.

 Pricing and Value